Reaparr/Docs/src/content/faq/index.md

 **Make sure to change this as soon as you log in!**

-Username: `ReaparrRocks`
+Username: `PlexRipperRocks`

 Password: `Pl€XR!ℙℙ€R69`

 ## What if I forgot my username and password to log into Reaparr?

 1. Shutdown Reaparr
-2. Open `/Config/ReaparrSettings.json` in a text editor
+2. Open `/Config/PlexRipperSettings.json` in a text editor
 3. Change `ResetCredentials` to `true`
 4. Start Reaparr again, and you will be able to log in with the default username and password